📊

 • expand innovation, for example through use of machine learning.

 Identifying the purpose of data sharing, and therefore the intended use, can help to identify key stakeholders that will use the data.
-Understanding who the potential audience is, and what value you want them to gain from using the data will help you decide what method you use to acquire or share data, and how restricted or unrestricted use of the data needs to be (the Data Spectrum).
+Understanding who the potential audience is, and what value you want them to gain from using the data will help you decide what method you use to acquire or share data, and how restricted or unrestricted use of the data needs to be (the ).

 Table 1 below describes some of the actors you might want or need to share data with, and describes some of the typical benefits each type of stakeholder would expect to generate from data sharing.
 The types of data that are shared will influence decisions on how to manage risks, and what sort of licensing agreement is most suitable to the data sharing partnership.